The Benefits of Cloud Incident Management For Businesses

 – Seth Moffit, Solutions Architect, SADA

-Think of incident management as a safety net to keep your business up and running.
-Your infrastructure informs how you should construct that net.
-Here’s a quick guide to benefits and risks of cloud computing with some common cloud infrastructures you may have.
+Think of cloud incident management as a safety net that keeps your business up and running, and your infrastructure informs how that net should be constructed.
+Consider the following pros and cons of cloud computing with some common cloud infrastructures you may have.

-Cloud services are either public, meaning they are cloud services offered by third-party providers over the internet, or private, meaning they are computing resources available exclusively to one person or enterprise.
+Cloud services are either public, meaning they’re offered by third-party providers over the internet, or private, meaning they’re available exclusively to one entity.

-Public clouds tend to be more scalable, so they can accommodate more data, but less flexible.
-This modular approach comes with a lower price.
+Public clouds tend to be more scalable, so they can accommodate more data and often come at a lower price than their private counterparts, but are less flexible.
 Private clouds offer less scalability, but greater security and flexibility to support more complex transactions.
-As you grow and scale your business in the cloud, incident management supports your digital services and helps delivers uninterrupted customer experiences.
+As you grow your business in the cloud, incident management supports your digital services and helps deliver uninterrupted customer experiences.

-In a hybrid cloud structure, incident management gives you a full range of visibility into each of the environments that your digital services are housed in.
-A hybrid cloud structure houses digital services in a connected mix of on-premise, private cloud, and public cloud services.
-If there is a service disruption in any of your environments, your incident management system will be on top of it ready to alert the right team members and resolve issues fast.
+In a hybrid cloud, incident management gives you a full range of visibility into the environments that your digital services are housed in; These are a connected mix of on-premise, private cloud, and public cloud services.
+If there’s a service disruption in any of your environments, your incident management system will be on top of it ready to alert the right team members and resolve issues fast.

-Not all clouds are created equal.
-Some enterprises house their digital services on multiple public clouds.
-Generally, this cloud strategy is attractive to enterprises who want the access to different cloud services offer such as the compute resources and data storage options.
-It is also ideal for enterprises that don’t want to be locked into working with only one vendor, which may have greater business and security risk.
+Not all clouds are created equal, and some enterprises house their digital services on multiple public clouds.
+Generally, this cloud strategy is attractive to those who want access to different cloud services, such as compute resources and data storage options.
+It’s also ideal for enterprises that don’t want to be locked into working with only one vendor, which may pose a greater business and security risk.

-Processes and systems that apply to one cloud may not necessarily apply to another, which is why it’s essential to create cohesion between every cloud environment that houses your digital services.
-This is where incident management can identify and alert you to any service degradation no matter where it is.
+Processes and systems that apply to one cloud may not necessarily apply to another, which is why it’s essential to create cohesion between every cloud environment you rely on.
+Thankfully cloud incident management can identify and alert you about any service degradation, no matter where it is.

 When your cloud-based digital services integrate with an incident management system, you can automate incident management processes and mitigate the risks of cloud computing.
 Your IT and DevOps teams will thank you when they’re spending more time building and releasing digital services and less time troubleshooting.